Composition of random functions and word reconstruction: First order statistic on quasi-leaves

-We recall the definition of a key notion.
-From now on we will use $L_n$ instead of $L_n(\bfw)$ when the word $w$ is clear from context. \begin{definition}[\bf Leaf] A vertex $x\in [n]$ is a \emph{$w$-leaf} (or just \emph{leaf} if $w$ is clear from the context) if $\mathbf{w}^{-1}(x)=\emptyset$, or equivalently if there are no vertices at distance $k$ from $x$ in $B_{w}(x)$.
-We denote by $\cL_n$ the (random) set of leaves; note that $L_n=|\cL_n|$. \end{definition}
+We recall the definition of a key notion. \begin{definition}[\bf Quasi-leaf] Let $w\in\{a,b\}^k$.
+A vertex $x\in [n]$ is a \emph{$w$-leaf} (or just \emph{leaf} if $w$ is clear from the context) if $\bfw^{-1}(x)=\emptyset$, or equivalently if there are no vertices at distance $k$ from $x$ in $B_{w}(x)$.
+A vertex $x\in [n]$ is a \emph{$w$-quasi-leaf} (or just \emph{quasi-leaf} if $w$ is clear from the context) if $\bfw^{-1}(x)$ is a subset of leaves, or equivalently if there are no vertices at distance $2k$ from $x$ in $B_{w^2}(x)$.
+We denote by $\cQ_n=\cQ_n^w$ the (random) set of quasi-leaves. \end{definition}

-\begin{definition}[\bf Acyclic and cyclic vertex, excess] A vertex $x\in [n]$ is \emph{$w$-acyclic} (or just \emph{acyclic} if $w$ is clear from the context) if $B_{w}(x)$ is a rooted directed tree, and it is \emph{$w$-cyclic} (or just \emph{cyclic}) otherwise.
-We denote by $\cT_n$ the (random) set of acyclic vertices and by $\cC_n$ the set of \emph{cyclic} ones.
+\begin{definition}[\bf Acyclic and cyclic vertex] A vertex $x\in [n]$ is \emph{$w$-acyclic} (or just \emph{acyclic} if $w$ is clear from the context) if $B_{w^2}(x)$ is a rooted directed tree, and it is \emph{$w$-cyclic} (or just \emph{cyclic}) otherwise.
+We denote by $\cT_n=\cT_n^w$ the (random) set of acyclic vertices and by $\cC_n=\cC_n^w$ the (random) set of cyclic ones.